TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 ### Description

-This application demonstrates how to print the HTML/CSS/JS tables to PDF using JxBrowser.
+The goal of the application is to show how to print HTML/CSS/JS tables to PDF using JxBrowser.

-The main components of the application are:
+The main components of this application are:

 1. A JxBrowser instance, which can print an arbitrary webpage to PDF programmatically.
    How to do it is shown in `PdfPrinting.kt`.
 This particular example highlights